shashank-dewangan/react-app-webpack/README.md

 # react-app-webpack

+to setup boiler plate code for react app similar to create-react-app

 ## Start using for a new project, or playground
 1. Clone the repo
 2. Select the branch you want